ska-sa/katsdpsigproc/doc/user/resource.rst

 :meth:`!wait`, and also be wondering why there is an explicit :meth:`~.ResourceAllocation.ready` function to unlock rather than letting the context manager handle it.
-The answer is that there are built-in utilities for synchronisation using events (see the section on :doc:`sync` for a description of events).
+The answer is that there are built-in utilities for synchronization using events (see the section on :doc:`sync` for a description of events).

 Let's say that a resource is a device buffer, and you're locking it so that